criblio/appscope/README.md

 It’s like [strace](https://github.com/strace/strace) meets [tcpdump](https://www.tcpdump.org/) – but with consumable output for events like file access, DNS, and network activity, and StatsD-style metrics for applications.
 AppScope can also look inside encrypted payloads, offering WAF-like visibility without proxying traffic.

-This `README` gets you up and scoping ASAP.

 ## Get Started

 Before you begin, make sure that your environment meets AppScope [requirements](https://appscope.dev/docs/requirements).